 An interesting set of studies published in the May 2018 issue of Personality and Social Psychology Bulletin by Michael Schaerer, Leigh Tost, Li Huang, Francesca Gino, and Rick Larrick suggests that giving advice to others can increase the feeling that you have power.

 In particular, the researchers suggest that when you advise someone else, it gives you the sense that someone may follow your advice.
 That belief that you are influencing someone else’s behavior then leads you to feel more powerful.

 In one study, participants were encouraged either to think about or describe a situation in which they gave advice, either solicited or unsolicited.
 In a control condition, participants just thought about and wrote about a conversation they had with another person.
 They filled out scales measuring how much power they felt they had as they recalled the item and the degree of influence they thought they had on the advice-taker.

 Participants who wrote about giving advice felt more powerful than those who wrote about a conversation they had.
 Statistical analyses demonstrated that this difference in the feeling of power was strongly related to the amount of influence they thought they had on the other person.
 A field study using employees of a university library showed the same results.

 Two other studies explored whether people who are interested in increasing their power tend to give advice.

 For example, in one study, participants were students in an MBA program who were going to engage in a negotiation exercise as part of a class.
 A week before the negotiation exercise, participants filled out a scale measuring their interest in seeking power.
-After the negotiation exercise, negotiation partners described how much advice they received from their counterpart.
+After the negotiation exercise, negotiation partners described how much advice they received from their counterparts.
 The more that people were interested in seeking power, the more they tended to give advice.